openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

     non-negative, 0-based integer).
   - To address all elements within an array, append a null value to the array.

-Verifiers MUST NOT point to the same claim more than once in a single query.
-Wallets SHOULD ignore such duplicate claim queries.

-## Processing
+### Processing

-In detail, the array is processed by the Wallet from left to right as follows:
+In detail, the array is processed from left to right as follows:

  1. Select the root element of the Credential, i.e., the top-level JSON object.
  2. Process the query of the claims path pointer array from left to right: